mieweb/docs/content/functions/health-surveillance/due-list.md

 * Create Date: is the date this pending order item was created on the chart
 * Appt Type: will display the waitlist appointment type that the pending order item (if triggered from Health Surveillance Panel needs) is set to in configuration
 * Scheduled: is the scheduled date of the associated waitlist Appt Type when/if scheduled (if triggered from Health Surveillance Panel needs)
-* Required: This will display <em>Yes, No, or Yes(*)</em>.
-Yes if all of the order items/action items of the panel are configured as required for certification, No when none of the action items/Order items for the panel are required for certification, and Yes(*) when at least one order item/action item of the panel is configured as required for certification, but not all.
+* Required: This will display <em>Yes, No, or Yes(</em><em>✹</em><em>)</em>.
+Yes if all of the order items/action items of the panel are configured as required for certification, No when none of the action items/Order items for the panel are required for certification, and Yes(<em>✹</em>) when at least one order item/action item of the panel is configured as required for certification, but not all.
 * Passed: will display Pass, Fail, Permanent Fail, or Review for any due list item that is configured as Required for Certification, and where the due list item's pass/fail criteria has been indicated

 Select the specific pending tests/procedures to work using the checkbox on the far left.
 Due Lists items can be managed individually or in mass utilizing the checkbox option.